Prepare Your Data

 Add Data in a Dataset Recipe

-- At the bottom of the Columns to Include list, make sure that the SIC Description column is selected.
+- At the bottom of the Columns section, make sure that the SIC Description column is selected.
 This is the only additional column that you need from the lookup dataset.

 You can continue to add columns from other datasets in the same way.

-- In the list of fields (2), notice that the columns that you hid from the preview are not selected.
+- In the list of columns (2), notice that the columns that you hid from the preview are not selected.
 Select these columns to include them in the target dataset.

 - Account ID